jbush001/NyuziToolchain/README.md

 ### Configure and build:
 This requires a newer version of a compiler that supports c++11. cmake must be installed (http://www.cmake.org/).
-* Note that there is also a 'configure' script in the directory.
-It doesn't work, because lld specifically is cmake only.
+* Note that there is also an autoconf based build system in the directory.
+They won't work, because lld specifically is cmake only.
 * MAKE_INSTALL_PREFIX will put this in a different path than the default compiler.
 Since this only builds for VectorProc, be careful not to overwrite your system compiler.

 __MacOS__